Hospital Value-Based Purchasing Overview

 The Hospital VBP Program is part of the Centers for Medicare & Medicaid Services (CMS) long-standing effort to link Medicares payment system to improve healthcare quality, including the quality of care provided in the inpatient hospital setting.

 The program implements value-based purchasing to the payment system that accounts for the largest share of Medicare spending, affecting payment for inpatient stays in approximately 3,000 hospitals across the country.

-Hospitals are paid for inpatient acute care services based on the quality of care, not just quantity of the services they provide.
+Hospitals are paid for inpatient acute care services based on the quality of care (as evaluated using a select set of quality and cost measures), not just quantity of the services they provide.
+Section 1886(o) of the Social Security Act sets forth the statutory requirements for the Hospital Value-Based Purchasing (VBP) Program.

-The Hospital VBP Program is designed to promote better clinical outcomes for hospital patients, as well as improve their experience of care during hospital stays.
+The Hospital VBP Program is designed to promote better clinical outcomes for hospital patients, as well as improve their experience of care during hospital stays, while reducing costs to make care affordable.
 Specifically, Hospital VBP seeks to encourage hospitals to improve the quality and safety of care that Medicare beneficiaries and all patients receive during acute-care inpatient stays by:

 - Eliminating or reducing the occurrence of adverse events (healthcare errors resulting in patient harm).